BraginIvan/scala_day_2017/README.md

 # scala_day_2017
-Pitest example for Java and scala
+Pitest example for Java and Scala